 Ovine brucellosis is not known to cause disease in humans.

 The Department of Primary Industries, Parks, Water and Environment in conjunction with veterinary practitioners and industry, has developed a voluntary ovine brucellosis accreditation scheme to control the disease in Tasmanian flocks.
-Approved private veterinary practitioners carry out the work and the Department keeps the records.
+Approved private veterinary practitioners carry out the accreditation assessments including testing and farm assessment, accredited flock owners manage the biosecurity risks to maintain their flock’s status, and the Department currently administers the scheme.

 Application for Initial Accreditation under the Ovine Brucellosis-Free Accreditation Scheme (262Kb)